Programs & Services

 Junior Gardeners

-• Sponsored a summer camp experience at Wekiva, a residential nature camp for 3rd to 8th grade students sponsored by the Florida Federation of Garden Clubs (FFGC).
+• Sponsor a summer camp experience at Wekiva, a residential nature camp for 3rd to 8th grade students sponsored by the Florida Federation of Garden Clubs (FFGC).

-• Sponsored a summer camp experience at the Edison Ford Winter Estates for a local child.
+• Sponsor a summer camp experience at the Edison Ford Winter Estates for a local child.

 Educational Activities

 At each of our five general membership meetings we have a standing agenda item to present horticulture specimens and discuss their growing habits, their botanical names, and their uses to attendees.
-We added this item this year.
-Suzy Valentine, Horticulture Chair for the Garden Council, leads this effort.
+Wendy Sprague, Horticulture Chair for the Garden Council, leads this effort.

-Published 5 editions of the Courier, the Garden Council newsletter, which is sent to all members.
-Articles on upcoming events, gardening subjects, and current activities of the Garden Council are included.
-This is produced by volunteer Paula Novander, a member of the Garden Club of Cape Coral and Potpourri Designers and the librarian of the Mina Edison Botanical Library.
+We publish fouir editions of The Courier, the Garden Council newsletter, which is sent to all members.
+Articles on upcoming events, gardening subjects, and current activities of the Garden Council are included. .

-• The Plant It Pink garden in the Berne Davis Gardens was replanted and the third Susan G. Komen birdhouse was erected.
-Proceeds from the birdhouse sales go to fighting breast cancer.
+• The Plant It Pink garden in the Berne Davis Gardens with its collection of Susan B. Komen birdhouses continues to flourish.

-• A gardener was hired to maintain the Berne Davis Gardens, which will supplement the efforts of our volunteers.
+• Our garden contractor continues to maintain the Berne Davis Gardens, which supplements the efforts of our Master Gardener volunteers.

 Partnerships and Community Involvement

-This summer we are exploring establishing a scholarship at Florida Gulf Coast University in the area of conservation, horticulture or another field related to Garden Council objectives.
+We continue to donate annual scholarship funds to the Florida Gulf Coast University to benefit a student in the area of conservation, horticulture or other fields related to Garden Council objectives.

 Translate »